What Azure technologies and services can you use to create IoT solutions?

 - Device security enforcement.

-Bridging the gap between the physical and digital worlds
+Bridge the gap between the physical and digital worlds

 Azure Digital Twins is an IoT service that enables you to model a physical environment.
 It uses a spatial intelligence graph to model the relationships between people, spaces, and devices.
 By corelating data across the digital and physical worlds you can create contextually aware solutions.

-Iot Central uses digital twins to synchronize devices and data in the real world with the digital models that enable users to monitor and manage those connected devices.
+IoT Central uses digital twins to synchronize devices and data in the real world with the digital models that enable users to monitor and manage those connected devices.

 Data and analytics